OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Introduction

-We propose the \ours dataset\footnote{Data and code are publicly available at \url{https://github.com/allenai/openpi-dataset/}.} which builds on OpenPI (Open Procedural Inference) \cite{tandon-etal-2020-dataset}, a large-scale dataset for tracking entity states in procedural texts from \url{wikiHow.com}.
-It contains annotations of entities, attributes, and state changes for each step (e.g., after the step ``set the pan in a heated oven'', the \textit{pan}'s \textit{temperature} was \textit{cool} before and \textit{hot} afterwards). \ours features two critical improvements (see Figure~\ref{fig:openpi1v2} for a demonstration of key features of OpenPI and \ours): \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=*] \item \textbf{Canonicalization}.
+We propose the \ours dataset which builds on \theirs (Open Procedural Inference) \cite{tandon-etal-2020-dataset}, a large-scale dataset for tracking entity states in procedural texts. \theirs contains annotations of entities, attributes, and state changes for each step (e.g., after the step ``set the pan in a heated oven'', the \textit{pan}'s \textit{temperature} was \textit{cool} before and \textit{hot} afterwards). \ours features two critical improvements (see Figure~\ref{fig:openpi1v2} for a demonstration of key features of \theirs and \ours): \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=*] \item \textbf{Canonicalization}.
 Originally, different mentions of the same entity or attribute render evaluation difficult.
-Here, we prompt GPT-3.5 to effectively cluster the entities and attributes. \item \textbf{Salience annotation}.
-Originally, all entities that undergo changes are listed in parallel.
-Here, we provide both human and model-predicted annotations of their salience. \end{enumerate}

-Regarding canonicalization, clustering paraphrases evidently allows for fairer evaluation.
-Moreover, as our task of predicting entities, attributes, and states is a generation task with imperfect and incomplete ground-truth references, we show that over-populating each entity or attribute cluster with possible paraphrases (thus providing more references) is effective for reducing the false-negative rate.
-We then comprehensively report various state-of-the-art (SoTA) LMs' performance of entity tracking on \ours.
+Here, we prompt LMs to effectively cluster the entities and attributes. \item \textbf{Entity Salience}.
+Originally, a large amount of entities that undergo changes are listed in parallel.
+Here, we provide both human and model-predicted annotations of their salience. \end{enumerate} Regarding canonicalization, clustering different mentions (e.g., coffee maker, espresso machine) of the same entity allows for fairer evaluation.
+Moreover, as our task of predicting entities, attributes, and states is a generation task with imperfect and incomplete ground-truth references, we show that expanding each entity or attribute cluster with possible paraphrases (thus providing more references) is effective for reducing the false-negative rate.
+We then comprehensively report various state-of-the-art LMs' performance of entity tracking on \ours.

-Regarding salience annotation, we provide both manually annotated and automatically calculated labels.
+Regarding entity salience, we provide both manually annotated and automatically predicted labels.
 We evaluate them based on correlation with ground-truth data, and show that LMs can reliably predict entity salience with a close-to-human performance.
-We proceed to qualitatively show that entity salience may benefit downstream tasks such as question answering and classical planning.
+We argue that salient entities act as a means of compression of the most critical information in procedural texts, similar to saliency maps in computer vision \cite{simonyan2013deep}.
+We proceed to qualitatively and quantitatively show that salient entities, as chain-of-though of LM prompting, benefit downstream tasks such as question answering and classical planning, while reducing cost by excluding less important entities in the prompt.